cosminadrianpopescu/azul/README.md

 you that you can try to press `r` in this pane in order to try to reconnect, or `q` to close also the pane.

-As a consequence, even if you close the remote pane on purpose by clicking `exit` in the remote pane, the pane will still not be closed.
+As a consequence, even if you close the remote pane on purpose by typing `exit` in the remote pane, the pane will still not be closed.
 It will be replaced by the dialog mentioned above.
 You will have then to also press `q` if you want to really close the pane as to remove the pane from the layout